How to Start an Escape Room Business in 2026: 10-Step Guide

 - Make a Sale: Type the sales amount, hit sell, and ask your customer to tap their card or device on your phone

-- Access Funds: Your money is available right on your JIM card as soon as the sale is done - no waiting for bank transfers
+- Access Funds: Your money is available right on your JIM card as soon as the sale is done, with no waiting for bank transfers

 Here are 3 immediate steps to take: